This attractive shrub and delicious superfood is easy to grow if you follow these steps

 Test the soil and adjust the pH to provide the proper environment

-If ever there were a time that a soil test is essential, this is it.
+If ever there were a time when a soil test was essential, this is it.
 If you don’t already know the properties of the bed that you’ll be planting into, then you will need to do a soil analysis before you plant your berry bushes.
-Blueberries need acidic soil with an ideal pH between 4.5 and 5.2.
+Blueberries need an acidic soil with an ideal pH between 4.5 and 5.2.
 If your soil pH is too high, your plants will be iron deficient, causing the foliage to turn yellow between the veins.
 This deficiency can eventually kill your plants.
-There are a few ways to acidify a sweet soil.
+There are a few ways to acidify sweet soil.
 You can spread 2 to 3 ounces of fine ground sulfur (per bush) over the soil and scratch it in.
 This method will work, although it will typically take at least a year for this amendment to have any effect on your soil’s pH.
 To decrease the pH fast, use moist peat moss to backfill your planting hole.
 This quickly raises the acidity, allowing you to have a healthy and productive first season.

 Planting times for blueberries vary depending on where you live.
 If you live in a milder section of the country (Zones 7–9), you can plant in spring or fall.
 Planting too late in the season in colder zones (Zones 3–6) isn’t ideal because the plants will struggle to get established before the ground freezes, so spring is your best option.
 The type of blueberry you plant will also be dictated by where you live.
 Highbush blueberries are the most popular kind for home gardens because they are good-looking, low-care, and produce the largest amount of berries.
-Each highbush blueberry plant should be spaced 5 to 6 feet apart in a full sun to partial shade.
+Each highbush blueberry plant should be spaced 5 to 6 feet apart in full sun to partial shade.
 If, however, you’d like to create a hedge out of your bushes, only space them 3 feet apart.

 Tip: Skip bareroot plants

-Sometimes people will ask me about bareroot plants that you’ll occasionally see at the nursery or get through mailorder.
-I have never had much success with these and it generally takes a few years for the plants to size-up and start fruiting.
+Sometimes people will ask me about bareroot plants that you’ll occasionally see at the nursery or get through mail order.
+I have never had much success with these, and it generally takes a few years for the plants to size up and start fruiting.
 As one farmer friend put it to me, “Life is too short to waste time on finicky blueberry bushes.”